peytoncordero/DRI25/creating-simulations.md

 Next, we use a `print` statement to display the results of our roll method.
 To call our roll method, we must use our die object and __.__ (dot) notation--recall that methods _need to act upon an object or instance of the class_ in order to be called.

 And that's it!
 You have successfully created a new die object that can be rolled.
 If you run the cell, you should see your roll displayed.
-Additionally, each time you run the cell, you should see a new random number between 1 and 6.
+Additionally, each time you run the cell, you should see a new random number between 1 and 6 in your display.

 ## Challenge!